-Our webcams give you a chance to visit Stone Lab, Put-in-Bay, and the tip of South Bass Island without ever leaving home.
+Our webcams give you a chance to preview weather and wave conditions at Stone Lab, Put-in-Bay, and the tip of South Bass Island before your visit.

 Live images and video feed are for informational and educational use only.
 The Ohio State University does not make any representation or warranties with respect to the accuracy, applicability, fitness, or completeness .
 These images and video are not stored or archived by The Ohio State University.

 Stone Lab Classroom Building

 The view from the main classroom building overlooks downtown Put-in-Bay and Put-in-Bay harbor.
 The 21-room building includes two teaching laboratories, office space, and classrooms, as well as a top-floor meeting space for special events, a library, a computer lab, and the Stone Lab bookstore.

 This is the view former Stone Lab Director Dr. Charles Herdendorf had from his office in the Stone Lab Research Building on South Bass Island.
 At any given time, you may see crews getting ready for a research cruise, Stone Lab students taking rowboats across to Gibraltar Island, or kids fishing off the dock at the Aquatic Visitors Center.